-(2) A concurrent resolution does not have the force of law.
-A concurrent resolution shall only be used to express an opinion or principle of the Legislature, to authorize interim studies, sessions or committees, to instruct a department of state government, or to petition federal agencies;

-(3) A joint resolution contains matters of legislation only.
-A joint resolution may be used to refer a matter for referendum to the people, to place a constitutional amendment on the ballot, to ratify proposed amendments to the United States Constitution, or to grant a water right pursuant to § 46-5-20.1;

-(4) A House or Senate resolution of disapproval as provided under Article IV, Section 8, of the South Dakota Constitution; and

-(5) A legislative commemoration expresses recognition of service or achievements of national or statewide importance or expresses sorrow over death or loss.
+- (2) A concurrent resolution does not have the force of law.
+A concurrent resolution shall only be used to express an opinion or principle of the Legislature, to authorize interim studies, sessions or committees, to instruct a department of state government, or to petition federal agencies; - (3) A joint resolution contains matters of legislation only.
+A joint resolution may be used to refer a matter for referendum to the people, to place a constitutional amendment on the ballot, to ratify proposed amendments to the United States Constitution, or to grant a water right pursuant to § 46-5-20.1; - (4) A House or Senate resolution of disapproval as provided under Article IV, Section 8, of the South Dakota Constitution; and - (5) A legislative commemoration expresses recognition of service or achievements of national or statewide importance or expresses sorrow over death or loss. - 6A-2.

-6A-2.
 Format of bills and joint resolutions.
 If a bill amends an existing statute, the new matter shall be underscored and the omitted matter shall be overstricken.
-If an entire title, chapter, or section is to be repealed, only the code citation need be listed.
+If an entire title, chapter, or section is to be repealed, only the code citation need be listed. - 6A-3.

-6A-3.
 Format of joint resolutions.
 If a joint resolution amends an existing provision of the Constitution, the omitted matter shall be overstricken and the new matter shall be underscored.
-A joint resolution shall contain sufficient introductory wording to give reasonable notice of the effect of the proposed amendment.
+A joint resolution shall contain sufficient introductory wording to give reasonable notice of the effect of the proposed amendment. - 6A-4.

-6A-4.
 Bills at the request of the Governor, executive agencies, and the Chief Justice.
-A bill introduced at the request of the Governor, Chief Justice of the Supreme Court, a department, board, commission, or any other agency of state government, shall indicate on the bill at whose request such bill is being introduced.
+A bill introduced at the request of the Governor, Chief Justice of the Supreme Court, a department, board, commission, or any other agency of state government, shall indicate on the bill at whose request such bill is being introduced. - 6A-5.

-6A-5.
 Review of bills by the Legislative Research Council.
 Before a bill, resolution, or commemoration may be introduced, it shall be reviewed by the Legislative Research Council for style and form.
-No bill or joint resolution may be submitted to the Legislative Research Council for review less than forty-eight hours before the final introduction date for bills or joint resolutions as provided in Joint Rule Chapter 17.
+No bill, House resolution, Senate resolution, concurrent resolution, or joint resolution may be submitted to the Legislative Research Council for review less than one legislative day prior to the final introduction date for bills, House resolutions, Senate resolutions, concurrent resolutions, or joint resolutions as provided in Joint Rule Chapter 17.
+The draft must be submitted by 5 p.m. in order to allow for an intervening legislative day.
+However, if a day of legislative recess intervenes between the submission deadline and the introduction deadline, the requirement of submission is fulfilled if the submission is made by 5 p.m. on the day before the legislative recess. - 6A-6.

-6A-6.
 Title of repealed law.
-A bill introduced for the sole purpose of repealing an existing law shall include in its title the general subject to which the law relates.
+A bill introduced for the sole purpose of repealing an existing law shall include in its title the general subject to which the law relates. - 6A-7.

-6A-7.
 Placement of emergency clause.
-Any bill containing an emergency clause shall have the emergency clause added at the end of the bill.
+Any bill containing an emergency clause shall have the emergency clause added at the end of the bill. - 6A-8.

-6A-8.
 Title and sponsors placed on bills and resolutions.
 Before a bill or resolution is introduced, its title and the name or names of the member, members, or committee introducing the bill or resolution shall be shown on it.